gts-conqueror/Rhandum_Archive_of_Talents/README.md

 Rather than rewriting core systems, these designs aim to restore relevance through **harmony, tempo control, and risk-weighted payoff**, preserving the game’s cadence while introducing new moments of decision, preparation, and counterplay.

 Each system is written with **developer tunability** in mind.
-Percentages, durations, cooldowns, and thresholds are deliberately conservative and modular—*notes in a score, not a locked performance.*
+Percentages, durations, cooldowns, and thresholds are deliberately conservative and modular *notes in a score, not a locked performance.*

 ---

 ## Design Intent

-The guiding philosophy behind this project is simple:
+The guiing philosophy behin this project is simple:

 - **No early-game dominance**
   Power is earned through setup, positioning, hard decisions, and sacrifice.